Joshuaalbert/jaxns/README.md

 Make sure you have JAX and the usual suspects with `pip install jax jaxlib numpy matplotlib scipy`.
 Install with `pip install jaxns` or `pip install git+http://github.com/Joshuaalbert/jaxns.git`.

+# Getting help and contributing examples

+Please use the [github discussion forum](https://github.com/Joshuaalbert/jaxns/discussions) for getting help, or contributing examples/neat use cases.

 # Quick start

 JAXNS is really fast because it uses JAX.